Tips to do the Camino

 After the thrill of arrival, you will want to decide how to spend your time.
 After walking for a few days or even weeks, there are certain things in our daily lives that we start to appreciate much more than we can imagine.
 One of them is having clean clothes or certain garments that are not suitable for the long stretches of hiking that we have to face in the Camino but which are ideal for going out for a stroll.

 Having extra baggage becomes crucial when you decide to stay somewhere for a few days, especially since the pilgrim’s backpack usually has nothing more than the bare essentials.
-With our Pilgrim Pack you can have that extra baggage simply by sending your bags from any Post Office to the end point of your Camino.
+With our Paq Peregrino you can have that extra baggage simply by sending your bags from any Post Office to the end point of your Camino.

 Our office in Santiago de Compostela is full of pilgrim’s luggage.